carlsmith/coffeeshop/scripts/main.coffee.md

             pageCache[path] = file
             peg.low file, "page"

-## Execution and Exception Handling
+## Execution

-This stuff needs refactoring.
-It is where all the compilation, execution, source mapping and error handling currently lives.
+This section is where all the compilation and evaluation lives.

-### Execution

-The `cosh.execute` function handles all execution of CoffeeScript code.
-It stashes the source maps and other input data on successful compilation.
-It also handles CoffeeScript compilation errors.
-Runtime errors are handled in `window.onerror` below.
+This function evaluates compiled JavaScript code, setting a flag on syntax errors, which must be inside backticked code, as the CoffeeScript compiler does not generate code with syntax errors in.

+    evaluate = (slug) ->

+        try return [true, eval.call window, slug]
+        catch error

+            error.backtickedCode = true if error.stack.startsWith "Syntax"

+        return [false, error]

+This function compiles CoffeeScript source code to a compilation object, which includes the source map.
+The function handles any compilation errors itself.
+The return value is the compilation object (truthy) on success, else `undefined`.

-    cosh.execute = (source, url) ->
+    compile = (source, literate=false) ->

-        shell = if url then false else true literate = url?.endsWith(".coffee.md") or url?.endsWith(".litcoffee")

-        url += "@#{new Date().format '{dd}:{MM}:{yyyy}:{HH}:{mm}:{ss}'}" if url

         options = bare: true, sourceMap: true, literate: literate

-        try code = coffee.compile source, options
+        try return coffee.compile source, options
         catch error

             line = error.location.first_line